Journal articles are shorter than books and written about very specific topics.

 Finding and evaluating sources

-Searching for and evaluating sources on the open web.
+Searching for and evaluating sources on the open web, with tips for evaluating all sources, including journals and journal articles.

 What is peer review?
 What is a peer-reviewed journal?